-In connection with Subsidiary Company - Cholamandalam MS General Insurance Company Limited (A) Valuation of Investments The auditors of Cholamandalam MS General Insurance Company Limited ("CMSGICL"), a subsidiary of the Holding Company have reported that the management's The audit response to this Key Audit Matter that has been identified by the auditors of CMSGICL are as follows: Reviewing the accounting policies used by the Company for accounting and disclosing Investments for compliance with the accounting framework / IRDA regulation. assessment of the value of investments as on the reporting date involves judgement which can materially impact the impairment loss, if any and the carrying value • Assessing the adequacy of internal controls, evaluated the design and tested the operating effectiveness of such controls for initial recognition, measurement, subsequent valuation and disclosure of investments as on the reporting date as per application regulations. of investments. • Tracing the opening balance with audited closing balance of investment from previous year financial statements.
+The auditors of Cholamandalam The audit response to this Key Audit Matter that has been identified by the auditors of CMSGICL are as follows:

+- Reviewing the accounting policies used by the Company for accounting and disclosing Investments for compliance with the accounting framework / IRDA regulation. - Assessing the adequacy of internal controls, evaluated the design and tested the operating effectiveness of such controls for initial recognition, measurement, subsequent valuation and disclosure of investments as on the reporting date as per application regulations. - Tracing the opening balance with audited closing balance of investment from previous year financial statements.
 Verified the movement in investment during the year on a test check basis using direct third-party confirmation, bank statements and other substantive procedures.